Swimming Pool Installation & Construction

 Pool construction gets complicated quickly, and just the thought of that effort can cause property and landowners to abandon the idea before they even understand what’s necessary.
-Before you decide it’s not for you, read more about how it all works.
+Before you decide it’s not for you, read more below about the swimming pool installation and construction process.

 First things first, you’ll need to ensure you can actually have a pool on your property.
 You will need to adhere to the building laws laid out by the state of Illinois to install a pool, so you’ll need to complete the forms before you go any further.
 Building officials will be checking to ensure your pool installation won’t interfere with things like septic tanks, wells, or water or sewer lines, and filling you in on the exact parameters and specifications of safety regulations.

 Inground pools come in either concrete, fiberglass or vinyl-lined with vinyl-lined being the least expensive and fiberglass being marginally more expensive than concrete.
 It’s worth noting that vinyl liners will need to be replaced every few years, so it may your total costs fairly quickly.
 Concrete takes up to 12 weeks to install and allows some versatility if you want a custom-build.
 Once it’s plastered into a smooth pattern, you can then pick the tiles you want.
 Swimming pool installation for concrete can last for many decades (up to 50 or more.)
 Vinyl pools are made from steel, aluminum or polymer walls, and the liners come in all shapes, sizes and colors.
 These liners are fairly easy to insert, so it can make for a simple and fast installation process.
 Fiberglass pools are one piece, and look like a bowl.
 Installation has been known to take just a few days because you just need to excavate a hole and insert the piece, though fiberglass may not last as long as concrete pools will (and definitely aren’t as versatile.)